AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxCoordSystem.rst

 Consider the example below, it is showing an effect of 10 frames duration applied to a clip lasting 20 frames.
-The first frame of the effect is infact the 5th frame of the clip.
+The first frame of the effect is in fact the 5th frame of the clip.
 Both the input and output have the same frame rate.

     ::